Kucadikadi: Language

 The Kucadɨkadɨ speak the Northern Paiute language, which is in the Numic branch of the Uto-Aztecan language family.
 The Numu (Northern Paiute) language is spoken by a wide number of different tribes, residing across the western United States, from Mono Lake in eastern California, and extending into Nevada, Oregon, and Idaho.
 Extending further in the United States of America, the Northern Paiute language is connected to the language of the Shoshoni, who live in Death Valley, and east and north California, as well as that of the Kawaiisu and Ute people, who live in southern California, Nevada, Utah, and Arizona.

 Basketry

 The band is well known for its basketry, they wove coiled baskets as well as twined baskets.
 Bracken fern and redbud provide color for designs on coiled baskets.

 In the late 19th and early 20th centuries, encroachment of non-Natives in their territory disrupted traditional hunting and gathering lifestyles, so members of the tribe relied on the tourist trade.
 Selling elaborate baskets to non-Indian tourists became a viable way of making a living.

-Glass beads were introduced by non-Indians, and Kucadɨkadɨ women began incorporating the seed beads into their baskets by 1908.
+Glass beads were introduced by non-natives, and Kucadɨkadɨ women began incorporating the seed beads into their baskets by 1908.